seanox/aspect-js/manual/en/markup.md

 #### true

 The validation was successful.
 No error is displayed and the default action of the browser is used.
 If possible the value is synchronized with the model.

 #### not true and not undefined/void

-The validation failed; an error is displayed.
-A return value indicates that the default action of the browser should not be executed and so it is blocked.
+The validation failed and an error is shown.
+The return value indicates that the default behavior (action) should not be executed by the browser and is thus blocked.
 In this case, a possible value is not synchronized with the model.

 #### text

-Text corresponds: Validation has failed with an error message.
-If the error message is empty, the message from the message attribute is used alternatively.
-In this case, a possible value is not synchronized with the model.
+The validation has failed with an error message.
+If the error message is empty, the message from the message attribute is used as an alternative.
+In this case a possible value is not synchronized with the model.

 #### undefined/void

-The validation failed; an error is displayed.
-No return value indicates that the default action of the browser should nevertheless be executed.
-This behavior is important e.g. for the validation of input fields, so that the input reaches the user interface.
+Validation failed and an error is shown.
+Without a return value, the default behavior (action) is executed by the browser.
+This behavior is important for validating input fields, for example, so that the input reaches the user interface.
 In this case, a possible value is not synchronized with the model.

 A general strategy or standard implementation for error output is deliberately not provided, as this is too strict in most cases and can be implemented